 Schlootz and Keller also designed another single-tread all-terrain vehicle, the Baal.
 While the Hyanide is meant to be a daily workhorse, the Baal is race-ready, with a broad handlebar for precision steering and a lighter overall weight than the Hyanide.
 Drivers could race it in long-distance off-road races such as the Dakar or Baja.

 Currently, the Hyanide only exists as a one-fifth scale model, and Schlootz and Keller don't have any plans to put it into production.
 However, several manufacturers have expressed interest in the concept, so we could see the Hyanide's "flexible tread" technology showing up in production models in the near future.

-For lots more information about the Hyanide and related topics, check out the links on the next page.
+For lots more information about the Hyanide and related topics, check out the links below.

 - "Innovation: The 1980 Finncat snowmobile."
 Musée Bombardier. http://www.museebombardier.com/en/content/motoneige/innov_finncat.htm